thomasnielsen00/Finco-server/README.md

 This server has been developed as a part of our bachelor thesis in Digital Business Development at NTNU.
 The server offers a variety of API endpoints and is connected to our database.
 For more information about the functionality, please check out our client-side.
+Note that this server is hosted by Vercel.

 ## Setup Database Connections